duthied/Free-Friendika/doc/AddonStorageBackend.md

 There are two intended types of exceptions for storages

+### `ReferenceStorageExecption`

+This storage exception should be used in case the caller tries to use an invalid references.
+This could happen in case the caller tries to delete or update an unknown reference.
+The implementation of the storage backend must not ignore invalid references.

+Avoid throwing the common `StorageExecption` instead of the `ReferenceStorageException` at this particular situation!

 ### `StorageException`

 This is the common exception in case unexpected errors happen using the storage backend.